Industrial Spray Painter

 - factory work.

-Industrial spray painters need to have normal colour vision, and not have breathing problems.
+Industrial spray painters need to have normal colour vision to select the correct paint.
+They also should not have breathing problems or allergies, as they work with chemicals.

 Find out more about training